divers are in such a hurry to collect c-cards and to buy fancy dive

 There is almost no emphasis on water skills during an instructor development program.

 Most instructor classes concentrate on selling more agency authored certification courses and more and more equipment, continuing education courses and travel for the agency’s “retail partners” i.e. the resorts and local retail dive centers.
 The focus is on classroom presentations and on selling!
-Cantidates who have elected to attend SCUBA instructor development because of a desire to share dive skills and mentor divers, suffer a rude awakening!
+Extra points get scored and extra credit given to those cantidates who mention the agency's name the most times.
+Cantidates who have elected to attend SCUBA instructor development because of a desire to share dive skills and mentor divers, suffer a rude awakening with the realizatation that they are learning to be salesmen!

 SALESMANSHIP is more important to the SCUBA business than WATERMANSHIP!